AmauryMaros/MgCSTs2/README.md

-0. Ensure that the R language is installed and operational.
+0. Ensure that the R is installed and operational.

 1. Git clone this repo